Definition of human trafficking

 When someone refers an individual to The Salvation Army we will assess their eligibility for the service, and start the process of making sure they receive the most appropriate support for them.

-Our 24 hour confidential Referral line is available seven days a week – 0300 303 8151.
-Find out more about the referral line here.
+Our 24-hour Modern Slavery Victim Referral Helpline is available seven days a week - 0300 303 8151.
+Find out more about the referral line here